jsoverson/rcl/index.md

 {% endhighlight %}

-For AMD/RequireJS, we recommend adding to your global deps.
+For AMD/RequireJS, It is recommended that you add it to your global `deps` config.

-{% highlight html %}
+{% highlight js %}

 require.config({
   deps : [